 How Can Carbon Credits be Bought?

-Carbon credits are turning out to be a wonderful way to reduce the total amount of damage being done to the environment.
+Carbon credits is a great way to reduce the total amount of damage being done to the environment.

-However, there are still a lot of questions and doubts about the process of buying carbon credits, and how much of it does one need to buy in order to ensure carbon neutrality.
+However, there are still a lot of questions about the process of buying carbon credits such as how much carbon credits a person needs to buy in order to achieve carbon neutrality.

-Hence, it's paramount to know what the easiest ways to procure carbon credits are, including organizations and agencies which provide the most intuitive and economical ways to reduce your carbon footprint.
+That’s why it really is important to know what the easiest ways are to procure carbon credits.
+That includes knowing more about the organizations and agencies that provide the most intuitive and reasonably-priced ways to reduce your carbon footprint.

-Carbon credits, for those who are new to the term, are the easiest way to reduce your overall carbon dioxide footprint from your daily lifestyle.
-The idea is intuitive: if you cannot make changes which make your life carbon efficient, you pay someone else who is actually reducing these emissions by their efforts.
+For those who are new to the term, carbon credits mean the easiest way to reduce your overall carbon dioxide footprint generated from your daily lifestyle.
+The idea is intuitive: if you cannot make changes that make your life carbon efficient, you can invest in projects through carbon-footprint companies which are actually reducing these emissions.

 An example would be taking a road trip.
-Since that trip would create some amount of emissions, you can buy an equivalent amount of carbon credit from, say, an organization building a solar energy power plant.
+Since that trip would create some amount of emissions, you can buy an equivalent amount of carbon credit from an organization for instance, which builds a solar energy power plant.
 That way, your total carbon footprint remains neutral.

 Understanding Carbon Credit Pricing

-Many people claim to understand the process of carbon credit pricing, but unfortunately a large majority of carbon credit buyers get duped because of shoddy pricing mechanisms.
-All is not lost, however.
+Many people try to understand the process of carbon credit pricing, but unfortunately a large majority of carbon credit buyers get fooled because of low pricing mechanisms.

-Take, for example, a biogas project which gives you a guaranteed reduction of a metric ton in carbon dioxide emissions in exchange for 11 USD.
+Take a biogas project as an example, a project which gives you a guaranteed reduction of a metric ton in carbon dioxide emissions in exchange for 11 USD.

-The process is highly transparent and easy to understand - biogas produces clean energy, and the amount of carbon emissions from an equivalent amount of unclean energy source are calculated and the offset in carbon is converted into an economic context.
+The process is highly transparent and easy to understand.
+Biogas produces clean energy, the number of carbon emissions from an equivalent amount of unclean energy source are calculated and the offset in carbon is converted into an economic context.

 We then arrive at the 11 USD figure, which includes all their production costs per the amount of energy it takes to produce the energy which would create a ton of carbon emissions from a source like coal.